AndersNYC/intro_net_analysis/5_other_tools.md

-# Other interesting data
+# Other interesting tools

 The graphs are awesome and look cool, but they can only tell so much.
-After playing around, you will notice that many graphs look a lot like each other, so we need other measures to help understand the characteristics of our network.
+After playing around, you will notice that many graphs look a lot like each other, and that is even more so in the case of graphs with lots of nodes.
+Therefore, we need other measures to help understand the characteristics of our network.

 ## Degrees